Bjablaso/SER321-SocketServer-Programming-and-DistributedSystem/Assignment1.md

    - ![img_3.png](Assignment1/Images/Example2/img_3.png)

    - **Explanation:** Briefly explain what this example does.
+> In this example, the server runs and waits for three clients before terminating.
+Once all three clients
+> connect and messages are sent to the server, it automatically disconnects.
+>
 3. Example 3: What is the name of the example?
    - **Screenshot:** Provide a screenshot showing the example execution.
    - **Explanation:** Briefly explain what this example does.